 10.21.21.06 Policy 3.1.29 Right of Access to Personnel Files CLEAN COPY 08.19.15.01 - URC recommendations 2015_ not accepted by PF2021_3.1.29 RightAccessPersonnelFiles

 Consent Agenda Items:

+(All items under the Consent Agenda are considered to be routine in nature and will be enacted by one motion.
+There will be no separate discussion of these items.)

 Approval of the Academic Senate meeting minutes: